underdogio-archive/pup-legacy/docs/components/sidebar.md

 category: Components
 ---

-A sidebar is used for adding additional navigation to the left side of a page.
+A sidebar is used for adding additional header to the left side of a page.

 <div class="sidebar">
   <div class="sidebar__title">